hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 something down regarding TiVos market position, competitors, production issues, etc. Instead of asking them about the substance of their positions however, Dr. Rumelt instead asks them to describe how they arrived at their hypotheses.

 Most of them are stumped.
-With some gentle proding, every person admits that (independent of the merits of their diagnosis) they wrote down what amounted to the first thing that came to their head.
+With some gentle prodding, every person admits that (independent of the merits of their diagnosis) they wrote down what amounted to the first thing that came to their head.

 LLMs mirror this behavior to a T, but unlike humans, they cannot be coached out of it.
 They can't deliver insight, because they aren't self-aware and